-The funding from the trust will be devoted to grant schemes aimed at sufferers who need financial help or support for rehabilitation.
+The funding from Kavli Trust will be devoted to grant schemes aimed at members who need financial help or support for rehabilitation.

 Another important part of its work is to award grants to members in order to improve their living conditions.
-This arrangement can now be sustained with help from the Kavli Trust.
+This arrangement can now be sustained with support from the Kavli Trust.

 “This means a lot for us,” says general secretary Camilla Tuneberg in Young Cancer.
-“We’re happy and proud to collaborate with the trust.
+“We’re happy and proud to collaborate with the Kavli Trust.

 “It’s support means we can continue our work to ensure that no young adult has to fight alone.
 We’re very grateful, and I know that our members are as well.”

 Cancer’s impact is not limited to health.
 It can also have a big effect on a young person’s financial position – and society’s safety net may not always reach far enough.
 So that they can afford such necessities as rent and medicines, members can apply for Young Cancer’s financial grants.
 Many would be wholly or partly penniless without this scheme.